thiagontnx/SecurityBootcamp/index.rst

 Blips and Chitz Inc. is a hugely popular entertainment arcade that supports gaming machines, a payment application, desktops for corporate staff, and a customer information database.

-All of the collected customer information and payment card details must be kept confidential due to strict regulatory guidelines including PCI DSS, CCPA, and GDPR.
 From a strategic perspective, properly protecting this data helps maintain the company's competitive advantages.
-TODO: Pete: Add a note with a blurb to explain each of these acronyms.
+All of the collected customer information and payment card details must be kept confidential due to strict regulatory guidelines including:

+  - PCI DSS - The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that ALL companies that accept, process, store or transmit credit card information maintain a secure environment.
+  - CCPA - The California Consumer Privacy Act is a state statute intended to enhance privacy rights and consumer protection for residents of California, United States.
+  - GDPR - The General Data Protection Regulation is a regulation in EU law on data protection and privacy in the European Union (EU) and the European Economic Area (EEA).

 Blips and Chitz Inc. have just purchased a Nutanix cluster, along with Files, File Analytics, Objects, and Flow to support production workloads.